aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/doc/connected-endpoints.md

             # Flexible encapsulation parameters
             encapsulation_vlan:
               client_dot1q: < client vlan id encapsulation > | Optional - default is subinterface number

+          # Allocates an automatic short_esi to all ports using this profile
+          # Please see the notes under "EVPN A/A ESI dual-attached endpoint examples" in this document before setting short_esi: auto.
+          short_esi: auto

           # EOS CLI rendered directly on the port-channel interface in the final EOS configuration
           raw_eos_cli: |